 Outdoor motion sensors offer peace of mind by alerting you to the slightest movement on your premises so that you will never be caught unaware.
 Most motion detectors are easy to install, portable, and transportable, making them

 Their biggest benefit is the security that they provide.
 Outdoor motion sensors are your first line of security, and once triggered, you can take action if needed without putting yourself in any danger.

 Another very attractive benefit is the fact that outdoor motion sensors provide a safe pathway at night by triggering luminaires to brighten up your way.

 Not all motion sensors are created equally, and they aren’t just an additional feature of a security system.
-Motion sensors are an essential part of your home security system because without sensors there would be no way of detecting intruders or any other irregular movements on your property.
+These devices can range anywhere from as little as $19 to as much as $300 per sensor.
+They are an essential part of any home security system because without sensors there would be no way of detecting intruders or any other irregular movements around your property.